napicella/8-bit-computer/README.md

-Resourses for an 8 bit computer based on the 6502 microprocessor.
+Resources for an 8 bit computer based on the 6502 microprocessor.

 ### Components